11 Things Cold Feet and Toes Can Reveal About Your Health

 Poor circulation is usually due to other health problems.
 The most common reason for poor circulation is being overweight, heart problems, blood clots, diabetes, or artery disease.
 Symptoms of circulation problems include these:

-If you’re experiencing symptoms of poor circulation, talk with your doctor right away.
+If you’re experiencing symptoms of poor circulation, talk with your doctor immediately.
 Your doctor can do tests to find the cause.
 The typical tests include the following:

 7 – Peripheral neuropathy